What is sales enablement? Why Is It Important?

 How has the function of sales enablement evolved?

 In the same way that sales has evolved, so too has marketing and sales enablement.
 In its earliest form, sales enablement was more of a reactive function that supported sales teams to do their job.

-It is quickly becoming one of the most important tools for businesses looking to grow their bottom line.
-By increasing revenue through improved performance by their employees (including themselves).
+Sales enablement is quickly becoming one of the most important tools for businesses looking to grow their bottom line by increasing revenue through improved performance by their employees (including themselves).

 Sales Enablement Function

 To drive ROI, the sales enablement function must be structured with the right people and processes in place.

 - The right people: Sales enablement teams should be made up of the most senior people in marketing, sales, and operations who can mobilize resources across departments.